plblum/jivs/docs/API/JivsServices/TextLocalizerService.md

 });
 ```

-The supplied `create_services.ts` file registers labels for several standard Lookup Keys.
+The supplied `create_JivsServices.ts` file registers labels for several standard Lookup Keys.
 Add registrations for other Lookup Keys used by your application.

 ```ts
 textLocalizerService.registerDataTypeLabel(dataTypeLookupKey, cultureToText);